Coronavirus deaths spike in state past 2,000; 9 more in Palm Beach County

 A total of 717,162 have been tested, an increase of 39,452 on one day, with 668,911 negative results and the remaining 1,307 inconclusive or not reported.
 On Monday, the state reported 22,286 additional tests.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 5.9 percent in the United States and 6.5 percent worldwide, which passed 319,000 deaths and 4.8 million cases Monday.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 6.0 percent in the United States and 6.5 percent worldwide, which passed 324,000 deaths and neared 5 million cases Tuesday.
 Palm Beach County's rate was 6.0 percent, compared with Broward at 4.4 percent and Miami-Dade with 3.6 percent.
 With much fewer deaths, the mortality rate is 8.3 percent in St. Lucie, 8.3 percent in Indian River and 2.0 percent in Martin.

 Palm Beach County's death count is higher than 17 states.